-If the Headmaster is wholly satisfied that the pupil or pupils is/are not at risk of significant harm and that a reportable offence has not been committed, he will consider the separate need for disciplinary action.
+If the Headteacher is wholly satisfied that the pupil or pupils is/are not at risk of significant harm and that a reportable offence has not been committed, he will consider the separate need for disciplinary action.
 In that case, an investigation at School level will be appropriate.

-Allegations against a teacher who is no longer teaching should be referred to the police.

-Historical allegations of abuse should be referred to the police.
+Allegations against a teacher who is no longer teaching or is deceased should be referred to the police.
+Non-recent allegations of abuse should be referred to the police.